 Dennis Cleg, "Spider"

-Many of David Fiennes, is a highly disturbed man who ends up committing murder due to the illusions and hallucinations created by his illness.
+Many of David Cronenberg's films deal directly and indirectly with mental illness and schizophrenia, but few as directly as "Spider."
+Dennis, as played by Ralph Fiennes, is a highly disturbed man who ends up committing murder due to the illusions and hallucinations created by his illness.
 But who exactly did he kill?

 Peter Evans and Agnes White, "Bug"